 Lastly, counselors certified by the National Certified Gambling Counselor Program are also available across the state; these professionals can offer assistance in navigating recovery from gambling issues.

 All these resources exist to provide guidance and treatment options to those suffering from gambling addiction in Alabama.
 It is important to remember that help is always available if you or someone you know needs it.
 Taking action now can ensure a brighter future, so don’t wait any longer!
 Reach out for assistance today and start taking steps towards overcoming your struggles with gambling.
 Suppose you’re gambling in Alabama and want to quitIt’s important to know that help is also available in neighboring states.
 Florida, Georgia, Mississippi, and Tennessee all have resources for problem gambling, including hotlines, support groups, and counseling services.

 QuitGamble – Don’t want to go to a meeting?

 QuitGamble.com is an online community dedicated to helping people struggling with gambling addiction.
 It offers a safe space for them to talk about their issues without admitting it in public or visiting a therapist.
-Membership on the website is free, and users can take advantage of resources such as animated video courses, a mobile app, forums, support groups, chat, guides, tips, and tricks.
-The platform provides a virtual haven, metaphorically speaking, where members can be sure that they won’t be judged and have access to more than 1700 like-minded individuals who understand their struggles.
+Membership on the website is free, and users can take advantage of resources such as animated video courses, a gambling addiction app, forums, support groups, chat, guides, tips, and tricks.
+The platform provides a virtual haven, metaphorically speaking, where members can be sure that they won’t be judged and have access to more than 3500 like-minded individuals who understand their struggles.